 We have plenty of activities on the campsite, we can also recommend things to do in the surrounding area.

 Our neighbour, Griff Rhys Jones, described the area as “The Venice of East Anglia”, and we have a beautiful stretch of river to explore, both upstream and downstream.
 Hire a canoe to paddle Constable Country’s famous River Stour.
-Available every Saturday (and Sunday on bank holiday weekends).
+Available every Saturday (& Sunday on bank holiday weekends / daily during school holidays).
 Canoe training & maps are provided before your trip along with free ponchos just in case the weather is not perfect.
-Exclusively for customers staying with us at Rushbanks Farm.
+Exclusively for customers staying with us at Rushbanks Farm Campsite.

 We do have limited availability of canoe hire on site and recommend you book in advance, please email us at firstname.lastname@example.org to make a booking or if you require information regarding availability.
 Please note that cancellations must be made 24 hours in advance of the booking.